Joe Heck

-Joseph John Heck (born October 30, 1961) is an American physician and politician who served as the United States representative for Nevada's 3rd congressional district from 2011 to 2017.
-Heck is a United States Army major general and a board-certified physician who previously served as a Nevada state senator from 2004 to 2008.
+Joseph John Heck (born October 30, 1961) is an American politician, physician, and retired United States Army Major general who served as the United States representative for Nevada's 3rd congressional district from 2011 to 2017.
+Heck is a board-certified physician who previously served as a Nevada state senator from 2004 to 2008.
 He ran for the United States Senate in 2016, losing to Catherine Cortez Masto.

 Early life, education, and military service

 Heck was born in Jamaica, Queens, a neighborhood of New York City, and was raised in Pennsylvania, where he graduated from Wallenpaupack Area High School in 1979.
 He graduated from the Pennsylvania State University in 1984 with a degree in health education.
 He is a member of the Beta Theta Pi fraternity.
 He received his Doctor of Osteopathic Medicine in 1988 from the Philadelphia College of Osteopathic Medicine and obtained a residency in emergency medicine in 1992 at the Albert Einstein Medical Center.
 In 1992, he moved to Clark County, Nevada.
 He earned a Master of Strategic Studies degree from the U.S. Army War College in 2006.

 Heck served in the United States Army Reserve since 1991 and was promoted to brigadier general in 2014.
-He has commanded a Medical Readiness Support Group overseeing more than 2,000 soldiers in six western states, and continues to serve in this capacity while in Congress.
-He has served in Operation Joint Endeavor, Operation Noble Eagle, and Operation Iraqi Freedom.
+He commanded a Medical Readiness Support Group overseeing more than 2,000 soldiers in six western states, and continued to serve in that capacity while in Congress.
+He served in Operation Joint Endeavor, Operation Noble Eagle, and Operation Iraqi Freedom.
 His last deployment was in January 2008 when he commanded an emergency room in a combat hospital outside Baghdad.
 He was promoted to the rank of major general in a ceremony at Fort Douglas, Utah, November 7, 2020.
+He retired from the Army Reserve in February 2024.